sazzadrupak/transport-info/README.md

   With the help of Travis CI, this project has been deployed on to heroku cloud.
   1. The project is containerized and the image is pushed to both docker hub and heroku registry.
+  2. Only the lint test is checked before deployment.
-  2. docker hub url for this project image is available at [docker hub](https://hub.docker.com/repository/docker/rupak08012/transport_info)
+  3. docker hub url for this project image is available at [docker hub](https://hub.docker.com/repository/docker/rupak08012/transport_info)
-  3. Project url in heroku is available here [transport info](https://public-transport-info.herokuapp.com/).
+  4. Project url in heroku is available here [transport info](https://public-transport-info.herokuapp.com/).

 ## Missing items
   1. A good UI